db-ui/core/source/_patterns/01-elements/buttons/_buttons.md

 #### SCSS (recommended)

-Extend one of the variant placeholders: `%variant-primary`, `%variant-secondary` or `%variant-tertiary`
+Extend one of the variant placeholders: `%variant-secondary-inverted`, `%variant-secondary` or `%variant-tertiary`

 #### HTML attribute